- Program Code:3222

-The Electronics Engineering Technology (Fast-Track) program grants students direct admission into the second year (third semester) of this three-year offering and sees them receive their Technology advanced diploma in two years (four semesters).
+The Electronics Engineering Technology (Fast-Track) program will grant qualified students direct admission into the second year (third semester) of this three-year offering and see them receive their advanced diploma in two years (four semesters).

-In this college science program, you obtain knowledge of the latest in electronics engineering through a range of practical Electronics Engineering Technology courses.
-You develop technical expertise in areas such as wireless communications, data communications, microcontrollers and industrial systems.
-While gaining a solid foundation in modern electronics, to balance theoretical lessons you partake in hands-on application with computers, communication transceivers and electronics testing and measurement equipment.
+In this college science program, you'll obtain knowledge of the latest in electronics engineering through a range of practical Electronics Engineering Technology courses.
+You'll develop technical expertise in areas such as wireless communications, data communications, microcontrollers and industrial systems.
+While gaining a solid foundation in modern electronics, to balance theoretical lessons you'll partake in hands-on application involving computers, communication transceivers, and electronics testing and measurement equipment.

-The theory-practical application split of Electronics Engineering Technology (Fast-Track) prepares you for a host of challenging careers.
+The theoretical-practical application split of Electronics Engineering Technology (Fast-Track) will prepare you for a host of challenging careers.

 Solectron, Air Canada Simulation, Celestica, Toronto Hydro, General Electric, Leitch, MSC Electronics, Optys, the Royal Canadian Navy, SMTC Manufacturing Corp., Telesat, ViDix Technology Corp.

 Successful graduates of this Electronics Engineering Technology (Fast Track; Optional Co-op) program have the opportunity to apply their credits toward further study at the degree level.
 Listed below are the degrees from partnering institutions that are available for this program.

 Please note that each partner pathway has a specific minimum grade requirement in order to qualify for transferring credits, which are assessed by the partner institution.

 |Algoma University||Honours Bachelor of Arts in multiple majors|